The -plot

 andMarker

-".
-No other characters require escaping, but other XML numeric character references may be used.5 The auto-generation of labels applies only in limited situations, and may be disabled with SETTING=
+'.
+No other characters require escaping, but other XML numeric character references may be used.5 The auto-generation of labels applies only in limited situations, and may be disabled with NAME=

-.6 For example, if a tag contains a set of N accelerometer readings, each composed of 3 values (X, Y and Z directions), then these could be plotted as 3 separate lines by setting Split=3
+.6 Multiple plots are draw together in the same SVG image with the specified number of columns within the width of the output image.
+The image height is adjusted to fit the required number of rows.
+The X axes of all plots are the same, but the Y axes are independent.
+See example 5.
+7 For example, if a tag contains a set of N accelerometer readings, each composed of 3 values (X, Y and Z directions), then these could be plotted as 3 separate datasets by setting Split=3

 The first example plots AmbientTemperature and CameraTemperature from a set of